Mikel Oyarzabal: Club career

 On 5 October 2018, Oyarzabal scored his first goals since May of that year, two penalties in a 3–1 away victory over Athletic Bilbao in the Basque derby.
 Athletic Bilbao had tried to sign him in the summer transfer window, but he had rejected their approach in favour of signing a new contract with Real Sociedad to run until 2024.
+He set a new personal best that campaign, netting 13 times.

-In the 2019–20 Copa del Rey, Oyarzabal scored a penalty in each leg of a 3–1 aggregate defeat of CD Mirandés as his team reached the final for the first time since 1988.
-On 10 July that year, he achieved his 50th goal for the club in a 3–2 home defeat against Granada, and on 3 October while still 23 he scored a penalty in his 200th match in a 3–0 win over Getafe CF.
+In the 2019–20 Copa del Rey, Oyarzabal scored a penalty in each leg of a 3–1 aggregate defeat of Mirandés as his team reached the final for the first time since 1988.
+On 10 July that year, he achieved his 50th goal for the club in a 3–2 home defeat against Granada, and on 3 October he scored a penalty in his 200th match in a 3–0 win over Getafe.

-On 3 April 2021, Oyarzabal scored the only goal of the delayed 2020 Copa del Rey Final, also through a penalty, to help Real Sociedad clinch their first in 34 years after beating Athletic Bilbao.
-In March 2022 he ruptured the anterior cruciate ligament of his left knee during a training session, potentially ruling him out for the rest of that year.
-He returned on 31 December as a late substitute in a 2–0 home win over CA Osasuna, and two weeks later scored his first goal since his recovery to conclude a 3–1 victory against Athletic at the same venue; it was his sixth goal (four from the spot) in 14 games against the rivals.
+On 3 April 2021, Oyarzabal scored the only goal of the delayed 2020 Copa del Rey final, also through a penalty, to help Real Sociedad clinch their first trophy in 34 years after beating Athletic Bilbao.
+In March 2022, he ruptured the anterior cruciate ligament of his left knee during a training session, potentially ruling him out for the rest of that year.
+He returned on 31 December as a late substitute in a 2–0 home win over Osasuna, and two weeks later scored his first goal since his recovery to conclude a 3–1 victory against Athletic at the same venue; it was his sixth goal (four from the spot) in 14 games against the rivals.

+In February 2023, Oyarzabal extended his contract until 2028, retaining the buyout clause of €75 million.
+He became captain in June, when Asier Illarramendi left.

+Oyarzabal scored his 100th goal for Real Sociedad on 1 December 2024, through a penalty in the 2–0 home win against Real Betis.
+He made his 400th appearance the following 30 August, in a 1–0 loss at Real Oviedo.